-If we deny your claim or if we do not agree to provide or pay for all the Services you requested, we will tell you in writing why we denied your claim, and how you can appeal.

-When you or your Authorized Representative sends an Appeal, you or your Authorized Representative may also request simultaneous external review of our initial adverse decision.
-If you or your Authorized Representative's Appeal must tell us this.
-You will be eligible for the simultaneous external review only if your Pre-service appeal qualifies as urgent.
+- a.
+Our receipt of the requested information; or - b.
+The end of the forty-eight (48)-hour period we have given you to provide the specified additional information. - 4.
+If we deny your claim or if we do not agree to provide or pay for all the Services you requested, we will tell you in writing why we denied your claim, and how you can Appeal. - 5.
+When you or your Authorized Representative sends an Appeal, you or your Authorized Representative may also request simultaneous external review of our initial Adverse Decision.
+If you or your Authorized Representative wants simultaneous external review, your or your Authorized Representative's Appeal must tell us this.
+You will be eligible for the simultaneous external review only if your pre-service Appeal qualifies as urgent.
 If you do not request simultaneous external review in your Appeal, then you or your Authorized Representative may be able to request external review after we make our decision regarding the Appeal.
-See the External Appeal Procedures provision for additional information about filing an external Appeal.
+See Bureau of Insurance Independent External Appeals in this section for additional information about filing an external Appeal.